 In Rococo, the Advancer is represented by a ram.
-I have used the ram for the diagrams below.
+Other games have followed this convention, as do the diagrams below.

 The Advancer moves as a chess Queen - that is, the Advancer can move any number of squares in any direction, orthogonally or diagonally, as long as all the squares it passes over are unoccupied by other pieces.
 The Advancer can never move to a square occupied by a piece of either side.

 To capture, the Advancer must move directly towards an opposing piece, and end its move on the square adjacent to that piece.
 Again, the Advancer can cross any number of unoccupied squares in any direction to make its capture.
-Note that if the Advancer moves directly towards a piece and lands adjacent to it, capturing that piece is not optional - the piece must be removed.
+Note that if the Advancer moves directly towards an enemy piece and lands adjacent to it, capturing that piece is not optional.

 In the diagram on the right, the White Advancer can capture the Black Queen by moving along the path of red circles and ending its move on the large red circle on c5.
 If it stops on one of the smaller red circles on d6 or e7, the Advancer will not capture the Queen.
 Note that if the Advancer does capture the Queen, it will not capture either Black Knight because it did not move directly towards them.

 The Black Advancer can capture the White Pawn by following the path of circles to the large red circle on f2.
 In doing so, it will not, however, capture the White Bishop — the Advancer only captures the first piece it reaches.
 The Advancer can not capture the White Rook, since it is already adjacent to it, and therefore can not move towards it.

 You can also see an animated demonstration of the Rococo pieces, including the Advancer, by clicking here.